kissmygritts/git-workshop-notes/git commit.md

 After the commit is created you'll see which branch you committed, the SHA-1 checksum (or git hash) assigned to this commit, how many files were changed, and the stats about what was added or removed.

-## Remove a file
-`git rm` will remove files from the working tree/staging area and your directory.
-If you wan't to untrack files only use `git rm --cached filename`

 ## Viewing the commit history
 Viewing the commit history is a very useful tool.
 We will revisit this several times throughout the workshop.